This Two-Hundred-Year-Old Home in Hyde Park Embraces Modern Sensibilities

 For many residing in the Hudson Valley (and even those far beyond its borders) the countryside is the ideal setting to plant some roots.
 And if your desired home is a century-old structure filled with original character, our area certainly has some options — though they don’t come without their setbacks.
 Finding a historic home with modern amenities and say, functioning door handles, may pose a challenge.
 But look no further… We found a home that offers the perfect mix of old and new.

-Let us introduce you to your dream home: the newly renovated Fallkill Farms in Hyde Park, currently on the market for $1.325 million.
+Let us introduce you to your dream home: the newly renovated Fallkill Farms in Hyde Park, last on the market for $1.325 million.
 This two-story farmhouse was originally built in the 1830s overlooking 36 endless acres, a pond, and three generously sized barns.

 Enter through the property’s long, gated drive into the home’s sprawling open floor plan.
 At first glance, you’ll spot many original details that have been preserved and steeped in nearly two hundred years of history.
 Exposed timber beams loom above practically every room, and a grand stone hearth built by the original owner and his children surrounds the living room fireplace.